 This toad is common in my yard and garden.
 They hang out at night under the light on my garage where they feed on insects.
 They will eat almost anything moving and small enough to fit in the mouth.

-The frog is slightly larger than the leopard frog and smaller than a bullfrog.
+The green frog is slightly larger than the leopard frog and smaller than a bullfrog.
 Occasionally I find juveniles in my yard at night in late Summer and early Fall.
 It is too dry for them during the day.